 Of the 91 claimants, 70 participated in the Mediation Scheme.
 Post Office agreed to mediate with 43 of those 70.
 A total of 25 claimants were refused mediation on the grounds that mediation had no prospect of success, 22 of these having been convicted of a criminal offence.
-In relation to the remaining 2 cases of the 70, the Working Group refused to authorise mediation in one case (Banks) and the other claimant (Choudry) did not respond to any correspondence so his case was closed before reaching the mediation stage.
+In relation to the remaining 2 cases of the 70, and the other claimant (Choudry) did not respond to any correspondence so his case was closed before reaching the mediation stage.